alphagov/paas-team-manual/source/architecture_decision_records/ADR450-aiven-metrics-for-users.html.md

 We currently run Prometheus for monitoring the platform, using the [Prometheus BOSH release](https://github.com/bosh-prometheus/prometheus-boshrelease) and have confidence and experience using it.

 We will need to think about Prometheus failover.
 If we load balance Prometheus without sticky sessions, then the metrics reported by Prometheus will be erratic as different instances report different metrics.
-In the initial implementation we will use Caddy and Gorouter to load balance Prometheus.
-This should be seen as a temporary implementation which will be revisited when we look at how to expose the Prometheus API to users.
-Caddy does automatic failover, such that during normal operation all traffic gets proxied to a single instance, but when the normal instance is unreachable, the local Prometheus is used.

 ## Decision